Can I get a divorce in England or Wales?

 Every one of our clients brings to mediation a unique background of experiences and values, however they are all treated with the same respect and empathy.
 Our mediators spend all of their working time mediating which has enabled them to nurture the skills and methods required to adapt to the changing needs of our individual clients.

-We also offer Child Inclusive Mediation where the child is given a voice and a chance to feel listened to and understood.
+This process involves the child, allowing them a voice and a chance to feel listened to and understood.
 Our mediators are qualified to see children for a Direct Child Consultation, if it is felt that this might assist parents in their decision making.

-With offices spanning Poole, Bournemouth and Southampton, evening appointments where necessary, and a dedicated team of mediators and support staff, we offer an efficient and friendly mediation service at an understandably difficult and sometimes confusing time.
+With offices in Bournemouth and Southampton, evening appointments where necessary, and a dedicated team of mediators and support staff, we offer an efficient and friendly mediation service at an understandably difficult and sometimes confusing time.

 Please contact one of the team below to see how we can help.